AidensProjects/docker-automation/README.md

 What Does this Tool Actually Do? - In Layman Terms:

-a__Automate Docker Commands in Windows Terminal Console via Python Allows <br /> a user to containerize an application (the application used for demonstration purposes is a website) This is done via Images, said images are able to be automatically created via my automation tool.
+<br >Automate Docker Commands in Windows Terminal Console via Python <br/>
+Allows a user to containerize an application (the application used for demonstration purposes is a website) This is done via Images, said images are able to be automatically created via my automation tool.
 Now that a container is created via the user created image, the user can host a website on their local machine]